rivue/Gamified-Study-Tool/README.md

             - error handling for not finding any context when loading stone names in library?

     general:
+        - ADD SHAD-CN
+        - add default background if you scroll to far (like in main page if you scroll too far down)
+        - eventually add footer back (note: requires light mode, discord link, donate link (or we could just not do that), everything in contact page, terms page, copyright(?), and possibly twitter link if we decide to do that)
         - implement "feedback" tab (note: requires email oath, and email domain and possibly twitter and stuff as well)
         - change theme / color / name
         - ability to "star" / "favorite" a course